Balenciaga drops USD 925 towel skirt and IKEA trolls with its USD 17 version

-Balenciaga decided to make people feel the need for a towel skirt by offering a beige terry cotton piece for USD 925 (RM 4,364), but IKEA then came up with an offer of its own that few would refuse.
+Balenciaga decided to make people feel the need for a towel skirt by offering a beige terry cotton piece for USD 925, but IKEA then came up with an offer of its own that few would refuse.

 Guided by its illustrious creative director Demna, Balenciaga has often released unusual designs with shocking price tags in the recent past.
-Among them are fully destroyed sneakers worth around USD 1,850 (RM 8,715) and a trash bag tote for USD 1,800 (RM 8,480).
+Among them are fully destroyed sneakers worth around USD 1,850 and a trash bag tote for USD 1,800.

 What is the Balenciaga towel skirt?